Is planning permission required?

-Upon receipt of a valid application we will notify immediately adjoining neighbour of your proposal and give them 21 days to comment.
+Upon receipt of a valid application and the above fee we will notify immediately adjoining neighbour of your proposal and give them 21 days to comment.

 If any of the adjoining neighbours object to your proposal, prior approval for the extension will be required and the council must assess the potential impact of the development on the amenities of all the adjoining neighbours.
 The legislation allows the council to request additional information where this is required to assess the potential impact.
 You may, for example, be asked to provide a drawing with your application showing the form of the roof and the size and positions of any windows along with confirmation of whether the would be opening or non-opening and clear or obscure glazed.
 This information would normally be required within seven days of the request in order to enable the council to make a timely decision.
 The council may refuse an application if the information necessary to enable a full assessment is not provided.
 You may therefore wish to provide this additional information as part of your initial application.

 No works may commence until: